-Surrounding the Campus Center are Castleton’s 11 residence halls that vary between corridor and suite-style living.
+Surrounding Campus Center are Castleton’s 11 residence halls that vary between corridor and suite-style living.
 The Department of Residence Life also facilitates themed housing options in which students can opt to reside in substance-free Wellness Housing and those eligible can live in our Honors Housing.
 Castleton's newest residence hall, Hoff Hall, has also achieved a LEED gold rating for its implementation of resource-efficiency and environmental responsibility.

-Our academic buildings provide students with the opportunity to expand their learning with the most up to date technology.
-With modern lounges, labs, studios, digital media centers and more students can always access the latest innovations to hone their crafts.
+Our academic buildings provide students with the opportunity to expand their learning with the most up-to-date technology.
+With modern lounges, labs, studios, digital media centers, and more, students can always access the latest innovations to hone their crafts.

 Outside the classroom, the Fine Arts Center is home to Casella Theater and Black Box Theater, where many student performances take to the stage to a full house at various times throughout the academic year.

-Our state of the art athletic and exercise facilities aid to our Spartans’ success and the overall wellness of our community.
-The Spartan Athletic Complex provides team rooms, classrooms, athletic training facilities, as well as a swimming pool and fitness center for all 20 varsity teams.
+Our state-of-the-art athletic and exercise facilities aide our Spartans’ success and the overall wellness of our community.
+The Spartan Athletic Complex provides team rooms, classrooms, athletic training facilities, as well as a swimming pool and fitness center for all 28 varsity teams.
 Attached to the complex is a community-accessible fitness center that is also available for student and faculty use.

 Our baseball and softball fields are among some of the finest in New England.
 They are complete with enclosed dugouts and proper irrigation and drainage systems.
 Neighboring the fields is Dave Wolk Stadium, our multi-use artificial turf facility.
 Since its opening in the fall of 2009, Dave Wolk Stadium (formerly known as Spartan Stadium) has hosted more than 2,000 Castleton sporting events.